Subha Varier: Life

 The PSLV C37 space mission was intended to place 104 satellites in Sun-synchronous orbits on February 15, 2017.
 The satellites belonged to six different nations and it was important that not only did each satellite launch without touching another, but that there was proof that this had happened.
 Video of the release needed to be convincing and Varier was given the task.
 The launch was successful and it was recorded by eight different cameras.
 The resulting video was then processed, compressed and sent back to earth.
 The video was decoded and played in real time as the satellites were released.
 Afterwards the video was viewed the files were then sent to a VSSC web repository.

-In March 2017, she was one of three scientists chosen to receive an award from the Indian President: Anatta Sonney, B. Codanayaguy and Varier.
+In March 2017, she was one of the three scientists including Anatta Sonney and B. Codanayaguy who were chosen to receive an award from the Indian President.
 On International Women's Day in 2017, she was in New Delhi where she was awarded the Nari Shakti Puraskar by President Pranab Mukherjee at the Rashtrapati Bhavan.
 Each of the awardees received a citation and 100,000 rupees.